David-Manniche/TheMarket/readme.txt

 -----------------TV-9.2.2.20201105--------------------------
-    => 044915 - getting fatal on front end on enabling taxjar => 044909 - issue on importing category from admin
+    => 044915 - getting fatal on front end on enabling taxjar => 044909 - issue on importing category from admin => 044942 - admin> categories> identifier is displaying in list instead of name

 Enhancements:
     => Tax module upgrade